 The first step in answering this question, specifically in using a model to answer this question, is to determine the essential features of the economy that are pertinent to the phenomena under analysis.
 In a quantitative sense, which is a very common way of modeling in economics, this involves determining what variables are to be included in the model as well as which variables are endogenous, and which are exogenous.
-Endogenous variables have their value determined within the model; while exogenous variables have their values determined outside the model, often assumed by the model builder.
+Endogenous variables have their value determined within the model; while exogenous variables have their value determined within the model builder.